What is the Importance of Managed Service Provider Certifications?

 Managed service provider certifications are verifiable, standardized and widely accepted credentials awarded to MSPs by objective third-party organizations.
 There are both company-wide MSP certifications – those that are earned by the MSP as a whole – as well as individual MSP certifications – those that are earned by the MSP’s individual employees.

 Most MSP certifications of both types are temporary and must be renewed on a periodic basis.
-Among the more prominent MSP certifications are those that focus on subjects such as possession of advanced technical skills or adherence to certain security standards, data privacy requirements or IT service management methodologies.
+Among the more prominent managed service provider certifications are those that focus on subjects such as possession of advanced technical skills or adherence to certain security standards, data privacy requirements or IT service management methodologies.

 Need insight on evaluating a managed service provider for your organization?
 Download this MSP Evaluation Checklist to ensure you select the best partner.